sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 * `element.innerHTML`
 * `element.textContent`

 It turns out that one of the slowest parts of web applications is updating the DOM.
-One of the ways to work around this is to work with an abstraction called the virtual DOM that manages how and when to update the actual DOM.
+One of the ways to work around this limitation is to work with an abstraction called the virtual DOM that manages how and when to update the actual DOM.
 Instead of grabbing elements out of the DOM and updating them, you bind variables to them in templates using a language called JSX.
 Instead of adding event listeners with the DOM, you call handlers from templates.

-## Transpiling
+## Transpilation

 Some of the syntax used in making React apps and other SPAs isn't valid JavaScript, HTML, or CSS.
-As a reminder, those are the only files your browser understands.
-That means you need another tool that transforms the code you're writing into HTML, CSS, and JavaScript.
-The most common tool for this is called [webpack](https://webpack.js.org/).
+As a reminder, those are the only files your browser understands, which means you need another tool that transforms the code you're writing into HTML, CSS, and JavaScript.
+These kinds of tools are called transpilers, and the one of the most common tools for this is in React apps is [webpack](https://webpack.js.org/).